Sustainability at Greenhost

 Locally sourced

-Our food doesn't spend as many kilometers on the road to our plates.
-Which is still mostly done conventionally, consuming fossil fuels.
+We try to limit the distance our food travels.
+Most transport is still done conventionally, consuming fossil fuels.
 Some fruits and vegetables are even transported by airplane.

 Organic